-The European Commission’s hosts its R&I Days (“Research and Innovation Days”) with a strong component on science diplomacy and international cooperation from 22-24 October.
+The European Commission’s hosted its R&I Days (“Research and Innovation Days”) with a strong component on science diplomacy and international cooperation from 22-24 October.

 R&I GEOPOLITICAL OUTREACH through association

-This session will focus on the importance of association to H2020 across research communities and key stakeholders and forward-looking perspectives for the new association policy under Horizon Europe, while highlighting the importance of association in facing key global challenges (e.g. AI, green technologies, health, smart mobility).
+This session focused on the importance of association to H2020 across research communities and key stakeholders and forward-looking perspectives for the new association policy under Horizon Europe, while highlighting the importance of association in facing key global challenges (e.g. AI, green technologies, health, smart mobility).

 SCIENCE AND CLIMATE DIPLOMACY IN THE MEDITERRANEAN